BNNorman/CircuitPython-LoRaWAN/Docs/Lorawan Code.md

 # lorawan folder

-LoRaWAN sub-folder, contains the encryption and loRaWAN message handlers.
+LoRaWAN sub-folder  : contains the encryption and loRaWAN message handlers.
-SX127x  sub-folder, contains the code required to drive the RFM9x devices.
+SX127x  sub-folder  : contains the code required to drive the RFM9x devices.
-Config.(m)py        :loads the settings.json file
+Config.(m)py        : loads the settings.json file
-LorawanHandler.(m)py:
+LorawanHandler.(m)py: this provides a handler for joining, senduing uplinks and receiving downlinks